cmp-202/ssh2shell/README.md

 Command Timeout Event Handler
 ---------------
-When the program doesn't detect a standard prompt and doesn't recieve any more data the onCommandTimeout event triggers after the host.idleTimeOut value (in ms).
+When the program doesn't detect a standard prompt and doesn't receive any more data the onCommandTimeout event triggers after the host.idleTimeOut value (in ms).
 This is usually because an unexpected prompt on the server is requiring a response that isn't handled or the host is not responding at all.
-In either case detection of the standard prompt will never happen causeing the program to hang, perpetuley waiting for a response it wont get.
+In either case detection of the standard prompt will never happen causing the program to hang, perpetuley waiting for a response it won’t get.
 The commandTimeout stops this.
 The commandTimeout event can enable you to handle such prompts without having to disconnect by providing the response the host requires.
-The host then replies with more text triggering a data recieved event resetting the timer and enabling the process to continue.
+The host then replies with more text triggering a data received event resetting the timer and enabling the process to continue.
 It is recommended to close the connection as a default action if all else fails so you are not left with a hanging script again.
 The default action is to add the last response text to the session text and disconnect.
 Enabling host.debug would also provide the process path leading upto disconnection which in conjunction with